m0nk3y500/YourFireDiary/README.md

 Go into the workfolder: `cd YourFireDiary`

-Creation of virtual environments: `python -m venv venv`
+Creation of virtual environments: `python3 -m venv venv`

 To activate the virtual environments: `. venv/bin/activate`